oosniss/grunt.js-workflow/README.md

 ```js
 grunt.registerTask('validate', ['jshint', 'htmlhint']);
 ```
-Run the following command in terminal to run `jshin` and `htmlhin` tasks.
+Run the following command in terminal to run `jshint` and `htmlhint` tasks.

     `grunt validate`

 ### Minifying and Deployment
-The following tasks will minify CSS and JavaScript files and copy all the necessary files in a new `dist` directory for final deployment.
+The following tasks will minify CSS and JavaScript files for final deployment.

 #### [grunt-cssc](https://github.com/mediapart/grunt-cssc)
 ```js